lutzky/TransportDroidIL/README.md

 TransportDroidIL is a neat little android app for getting bus & train times for Israel.
 It was written by Ohad Lutzky <ohad@lutzky.net>.

+The app itself is in the `TransportDroidIL` project.
+The `TransportDroidILTest` project contains functioning unit-tests (yay!), which must be in a separate project in the Android SDK.

 How it works
 ------------